How Does Your Personal Credit Score Affect An Unsecured Business Loan?

 What are lenders looking at?

-If you are applying for an unsecured business loan, a lender will look at the credit scores of the directors of the company and, if available, the commercial credit worthiness of the business itself.
-Both impact on your ability to get a loan, and a poor history in either of these cases might stop you from getting the loan you want.
+If you are applying for an unsecured business loan, a lender will look at the credit scores of the directors of the company and, if available, the commercial creditworthiness of the business itself.
+A poor history in either of these cases might stop you from getting the loan you want.

 However, a poor personal credit score doesn’t always stop you from getting an unsecured business loan.
 It may simply adjust the conditions of the loan, particularly in terms of interest rates.